wp-plugins/google-affiliate-network/readme.txt

 == Changelog ==

 = 3.3
-* Add target option to widgets and shortcodes.
+* Added target option to widgets and shortcodes.
+* Added button to log into your Google Affiliate Network page

 = 3.2.1 =
 * Add target="_top" to links.